 How to break up with someone you own a house with or own assets with?
 Reach out to your former partner once the decision to end the relationship has been finalized and you’ve both gone through the stages of coping with a breakup.
 Make a list of all the assets that need to be divided and go over each item, deciding how best to divide it.

 If your relationship with your ex is not amicable or you’re not in the position to wait until tempers have cooled to act on the division of assets, consider involving a third party in the process.
 You can hire a mediator or ask a trusted friend to help you negotiate with your ex.

 7. The time before moving out

 Negotiate that space well before you end it for you will have to face your soon-to-be-ex every single day even if you have separate rooms.
-Try and be cordial, even if being friendly isn’t possible.
-On the other extreme, don’t try and fake emotions where none exist out of guilt.
+Try to be cordial, even if being friendly isn’t possible.
+On the other extreme, don’t fake emotions where none exist out of guilt.

 8. Don’t go on a guilt trip